GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### Is studying computer science the best way to prepare to be a programmer?
+No. the best way to prepare is to write programs, and to study great programs that other people have written.
 >
-> ~ *Elon Musk*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts